shinsenter/php/src/webapps/sulu/README.md

 ## Introduction

-Built on top of [our PHP Docker images](https://hub.docker.com/r/shinsenter/php), these images allow easy tuning of PHP and PHP-FPM settings through environment variables, eliminating the need to rebuild images when changing configurations.
+Our PHP Docker images, available on [Docker Hub](https://hub.docker.com/r/shinsenter/php), are designed for easy configuration of PHP and PHP-FPM settings via environment variables.
+This approach eliminates the need to rebuild images when making configuration changes.

-These images also include the latest version of [Composer](https://getcomposer.org), allowing you to get started with your projects faster without additional installation.
+These images also come with the latest version of [Composer](https://getcomposer.org), enabling you to start projects quickly without additional installations.

-> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate Docker images built on the Alpine Linux base operating system.
+> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate images built on the Alpine Linux base OS.
-> These Docker images are lightweight, helping to speed up builds and save bandwidth for your CI/CD pipelines.
+> These images are lightweight, speeding up builds and saving bandwidth for your CI/CD pipelines.

 ## Usage

 [![shinsenter/php](https://repository-images.githubusercontent.com/458053748/24e848e1-c0fc-4893-b2b9-f7dbfad263f3)](https://docker.shin.company/php)

-Refer to [our documentation](https://hub.docker.com/r/shinsenter/php) to learn how to customize these Docker images for your projects.
+Check out [our documentation](https://hub.docker.com/r/shinsenter/php) to learn how to customize these Docker images for your projects.

-## Create new project
+## Creating a New Project

-When you mount an empty directory into the container, it will automatically pull down the entire source code for the framework.
-This allows you to quickly bootstrap a new project.
+When you mount an empty directory into the container, it will automatically download the entire source code for the framework, allowing you to bootstrap a new project quickly.

-### To do this
+### Steps to Create a New Project

-Create an empty directory on your host machine that will be used for your project code.
+1. Create an empty directory on your host machine for your project code.
 For example:

 ```shell
 mkdir myproject
 ```

-When running the container, mount this empty directory as a volume.
+2. Run the container and mount the empty directory as a volume.
 For example:

 ```shell
 docker run -p 80:80 -p 443:443 -p 443:443/udp \